 DUTIES AND RESPONSIBILITIES:

 Serves as a Child and Youth Program Assistant (CYPA) in one or more child and youth programs.
 Accountable for the whereabouts and safety of children and youth ranging in age from 6 weeks to 18 years.
-Implements activities and special events that meet the physical, social, emotional and cognitive needs of children and youth.
+Assists in providing and leading planned activities.
 Assist children and youth with special projects, homework and life skills.
-Establishes a program environment that sustains participant interest and promotes positive interactions with other children, youth, and adults.
-Helps prepare, arrange, and maintain indoor and outdoor activity areas and materials to accommodate daily skills.
-Prepares and implements program options for children and youth with special requirements.
-Develops and implements schedules and plans.
-Demonstrates, instructs, leads and facilitates planned and spontaneous program activities.
-Interact with children and youth using approved child guidance and youth development techniques.
+Performs simple routine tasks following step-by-step instructions.
+Helps prepare, arrange, and maintain indoor and outdoor activity areas and materials to accommodate the daily schedule.
+Uses prepared curriculum/program materials (i.e., mixing paint, play dough, assembling props, activities, etc.) Interacts with children and youth using approved child guidance and youth development techniques as provided by the supervisors.
+Attends to physical needs of the children, as applicable.
 Interacts professionally with staff members, parents, supervisors and volunteers.
-Participates in conferences with parents and staff.
-Briefs other employees and parents.
-Supervises children and youth during daily schedule of indoor and outdoor activities on field trips, outings and special events.
-Promotes and models safety, fitness, health and nutrition practices.
+Supervises children and youth during daily schedule of indoor and outdoor activities, on field trips, outings and special events.
+Promotes and models safety, fitness, health, and nutrition practices.
 Cares for special needs children and youth as directed by the supervisor.
 Notifies supervisor of health, fire and safety compliance concerns.
 Helps arrange for/serve appropriate snacks/meals, where applicable.
 Observes program participants for signs that may indicate illness, abuse or neglect and reports as directed.
 Notes special instructions provided by parents.
 Ensures children and youth (as applicable) depart with an authorized person according to written parental instruction.
-Participates in program evaluation using designated instruments such as programmatic rating scales, risk assessment tools (as required), self-inspection materials and national accreditation or equivalent.
-Provides care/supervision, oversight and accountable for program participants in compliance with local policies, guidance, and standards.
-Ensures compliance with policies and regulation application to AF Child and Youth Programs.
-Inventories equipment on recruiting basis and recommends replenishing damaged, missing, and depleted supplies.
-Secures supplies, equipment, and facilities.
-Collects, maintains and reports program participation data.
+Assist and maintain program participation data and completing required daily reports.
+Participates in program evaluations as required.
+Assists in achieving and maintaining DoD certification and national accreditation or equivalent.
+Ensures compliance with policies and regulations application to Air Force Child and Youth Programs.
 May be required to transport children in government vehicles.
-Performs other duties as assigned.
+Performs other related duties as assigned.

-Must be at least 18 years of age, hold a high school diploma (or equivalent), and have the ability to speak, read, and write English.
+BASIC REQUIREMENTS: Must be at least 18 years of age, hold a high school diploma (or equivalent) and have the ability to speak, read and write English.
 Must meet specific physical requirements, pass a physical examination and have required immunizations.
 Must be able to lift 40 lbs or more and stand for long periods of time.
-Must be able to obtain a Food Handlers Certificate, and satisfactorily complete installation, state and national criminal background checks.
-Little or no previous training or experience is required.
-Must satisfactorily complete mandatory training as specified.
-Must possess maturity and good judgment and like working with children, youth and their parents.
+Must be able to obtain a Food Handler's Certificate, and satisfactorily complete installation, state and national criminal background checks.
+Must satisfactorily complete mandatory training as specified below.
+Must possess maturity and good judgment and like working with children/youth and their parents.
 Employee must have a valid driver’s license and have a good driving record if required to transport children.
-This is a Testing Designated Position (TDP) under the Air Force Civilian Drug Testing Program.
-Must pass a drug test as a condition of employment.
-Incumbent is subject to random testing for drug use.

 All Federal NAF employees are required by PL 104-134 to have salary payments made by electronic funds transfer/direct deposit.